College of Health Professions

 Continuation of Evidence Based Practice VI where students receive continued guidance in the completion of the faculty led capstone project begun in EBP III culminating with presentation of completed capstone.

-Continued application of information and clinical skills learned in concurrent and prior DPT coursework in a small group discussion and pseudo-clinical setting.
-Focus on general interventions in neuromuscular dysfunction.
+Application of information and clinical skills learned in concurrent and prior DPT coursework in a small group discussion and pseudo-clinical setting.
+Focus on management of moderately complex neuromusculoskeletal dysfunction in a variety of settings.

 Continued application of information and clinical skills learned in concurrent and prior DPT coursework in a small group discussion and pseudo-clinical setting.
 Focus on spinal pathology and neuromuscular dysfunction.